MithamoMorgan/Streamlit_app/README.md

 st.slider('Pick a number', 0, 50)
 ```

+**NOte:** `st.selectbox` allows users to select a single option from a dropdown list while `st.multiselect` allows users to select multiple options from a list.

 ## Example

 The main profit of loans comes directly from the loan's interest.
 The loan companies grant a loan after an intensive process of verification and validation.
 However, they still don't have assuarance if the applicant is able to repay the loan with no difficulties.
 I will build a simple predictive model (Random Forest Classifier) to predict the loan status of an applicant.